 We have bursary funds that are given on a discretionary basis to provide financial assistance to eligible students who, without support, would not have access to learning.
 Support is targeted to those most in need, therefore we consider all awards on an individual basis and in a variety of formats.
 This doesn’t prevent you from making a case for alternative support, as we’ll consider each case on its own merit.
 We maintain the right to refuse payment if we can provide a cheaper alternative or we believe that the item does not have educational merit.

 Please note the total fund for each academic year is allocated by the government.
 The funds held for support to students is limited.
 We aim to support all appropriate students where possible and consider applications made during the academic year, should an unforeseen situation arise.
 However, once the funds are exhausted, students may not automatically receive support.
 Early application is advised.

 We operate four funds, which apply to the following student groups:

 - Students in the 16-18 age range and considered vulnerable

 - Students supported by an Advanced Learner Loan

 Who is Eligible?

-If you’re an existing student or looking to become a student at Plumpton and in need of financial support to access your learning, you’ll be eligible.
-Priority is given to vulnerable students – defined by the government, plus students in a household with an income below £20,000.
+If you’re an existing student or looking to become a student at Plumpton and in need of financial support to access your learning, you’ll be eligible if the household income is below £20,000.
+A guaranteed bursary is given to vulnerable students (as defined by the government).

 We can’t award a bursary to you if you are: